 Created in 2022, the ACE Grant Program is designed to support community-based organizations (CBOs) by providing funding from The GBT Foundation to support certain activities consistent with mission of The GBT Foundation.
 These CBOs play an important role when it comes to SCD patient care, including, but not limited to, patient empowerment, peer-to-peer education, healthcare navigation for patients and caregivers, and capacity building for partner organizations.
 U.S.-based nonprofit CBOs dedicated to SCD with 501(c)(3) status are eligible to apply.
 The 2022 ACE Grant Program is now closed.
 Please check back in early 2023 for updates.

 ACCEL: Access to Excellent Care for Sickle Cell Patients Grants —

 Since 2019, GBT’s ACCEL Grant Program has provided funding to U.S.-based nonprofit healthcare organizations or institutions that serve patients with SCD and their families and seek to improve their access to high-quality healthcare.
 Over its first three years, in total the ACCEL program funded nearly $1 million to 19 organizations to accelerate the development of sustainable and innovative healthcare-related programs or initiatives.

-The ACCEL program will also be offered in mid-2022 and will be awarded to institutions for programs with a focus on patient access to care, transition of care from pediatric to adult, mental health capacity building and building of new SCD clinics.
+The ACCEL program will be awarded to institutions for programs with a focus on patient access to care, transition of care from pediatric to adult, and building of new SCD clinics.
 Grants will be awarded to organizations seeking to provide innovative and sustainable healthcare solutions that support SCD patients, caregivers and the overall SCD community.
 U.S.-based nonprofit organizations dedicated to SCD with 501(c)(3) status are eligible to apply.
 Applications are now being accepted for the 2022 ACCEL Grant Program.